ABOUT EARTHDRAGON MEDICINE

 Flower essences are non-habit forming and safe to use alongside other therapies.
 They are most effective when integrated thoughtfully into a broader care plan that supports nervous system regulation and emotional integration.

-This service integrates Reiki with plant-based energetic support to promote relaxation, balance, and nervous system regulation.
+• Energy healing integrates Reiki with plant-based energetic support to promote relaxation, balance, and nervous system regulation.
 Sessions are offered in a quiet, cozy space and are intended to support subtle shifts in awareness, connection, and overall sense of harmony.

-Somatic Sonic Sanctuary is a sound healing immersion where crystal tones and elemental rhythms are used to support nervous system regulation, embodiment, and deep rest.
+• Somatic Sonic Sanctuary is a sound healing immersion where crystal tones and elemental rhythms are used to support nervous system regulation, embodiment, and deep rest.
 Informed by training with the Globe Institute and shaped by trauma-aware, earth-honoring practice, sessions offer a supportive space for integration, reflection, and restoration.

 This experience is designed to gently engage the body through sound and vibration, allowing the nervous system to settle while awareness and connection deepen over time.